OctopusDeploy/docs/docs/administration/authentication-providers/azure-ad-authentication.md

 ```

 :::hint
-TheÂ **value**Â property is the most important one.
-This value becomes the external Role ID you will use later on whenÂ [adding this role to a Team](http://docs.octopusdeploy.com/display/OD/Managing+users+and+teams)Â in Octopus Deploy.
+The **value** property is the most important one.
+This value becomes the external Role ID you will use later on when [adding this role to a Team](http://docs.octopusdeploy.com/display/OD/Managing+users+and+teams) in Octopus Deploy.
 :::

 :::success